 When the kernel gains control, a serial debug console is initialized, hardware interrupts are masked and code is running in supervisor mode.
-The MMU is turned on, and memory layout goes as follows:
+The floating point co-processor (FPU) and SIMD instructions must be enabled with a reasonable extension level (SSEx, Neon).
+SMP initialized, all cores running (see Appendix).
+The virtual memory is enabled as the MMU is turned on, and memory layout goes as follows: